Charles-rf/ApiResume/README.md

-# JSON resume with Github Actions, Bicep and Azure Functions
+# Resume with Github Actions, Bicep and Azure Functions

 ## **Architecture Diagram:**